 Vans, a VF Company

 With over 20 years of combined experience as an automotive engineer and industrial designer, Safir has been able to leverage his strategic thinking and creative problem-solving skills in tackling a wide range of design challenges.
-As Head of Innovation for the industry’s leading Action Sports brand, Vans, and a member of the leadership team of VF Corp’s Global Innovation team, he currently oversees a number of major innovation initiatives that span from the exploration of game-changing materials and disruptive processes to the creation of ground-breaking footwear and apparel product.
-Safir was an early adopter of 3D design and prototyping tools both in his automotive past and in his apparel and footwear role, he aims to tap into the opportunities virtualization offers to create amazing products and experiences.
+Safir was an early adopter of 3D design and prototyping tools in his automotive past.
+As Head of Innovation for the industry’s leading Action Sports brand, Vans, he oversaw a number of innovation initiatives that spanned across product and experiences.
+In his new role driving innovation through digital product creation for VF’s apparel, footwear, and accessories brands, he aims to explore the opportunities offered by digital tools and workflows.

 Tabea is a business strategist, connecting product, process and sustainability within the apparel industry.
 She is a co-founder of and managing partner at Futuremade, a business integrity and sustainable innovation agency.
 There, she and her partners build strategies for apparel companies, both established and nascent, considering people, planet and profit.
 Besides strategic consulting through Futuremade, she mentors two digitally-native apparel start-ups, focusing on product and customer experience.
 She is also co-founder of AFO Collective, an intimate content series for industry professionals, offering three unique perspectives on challenges and possible solutions within the fashion industry.